ycw/Babylon.Font/README.md

 ```

 Note:
-- it may contain 0 shapes, e.g. space
+- It may contain 0 shapes, e.g. space
-- it may contain more than 1 shapes, e.g. "i"
+- It may contain more than 1 shape, e.g. "i"
-- a shape may contain more than 1 holes, e.g. "8"
+- A shape may contain more than 1 hole, e.g. "8"